OctopusDeploy/People/Systems-Engineering.md

 - I am a self-managing team member, I make and keep my commitments using the privilege of flexibility wisely.
 - I happily take responsibility for what I produce.
-- I avoid going dark and I know when to call out for help.
+- I avoid going dark, and I know when to call out for help.
 - I understand the importance of using the right tool for the job.

 ## Senior Systems Engineer